 This will mean new housing will increasingly move towards medium and higher density housing types, such as townhouses, terraced housing and apartments.
 This will help to increase the variety of housing, including more affordable options.
-However, to do this across a spectrum of housing choice and demand, the intensification focus needs to be combined with continuing to provide for diverse forms of housing and some greenfield areas in appropriate locations.
+However, to do this across a spectrum of housing choice and demand, the intensification focus needs to be combined with continuing to provide for some greenfield areas in appropriate locations.

-and challenges facing the city region, and to help address housing affordability for low income households.
+The focus on targeted intensification will support an urban form that helps address the strategic opportunities and challenges facing the city region, and to help address housing affordability for low income households.